mitsuba-renderer/drjit/docs/unused/nested.rst

     :width: 700px
     :align: center

-Enoki works its way through the shape descriptors of both arrays, moving from right to left in the above figure (i.e. from the outermost to the innermost nesting level).
+Dr.Jit works its way through the shape descriptors of both arrays, moving from right to left in the above figure (i.e. from the outermost to the innermost nesting level).
 At each iteration, it checks if the current pair of shape entries match -- if they do, the iteration advances to the next entry.
 Otherwise, a broadcast is performed over that dimension, which is analogous to inserting a ``1`` into the lower-dimensional array's shape.
-When the dimensions of the lower-dimensional array are exhausted, Enoki appends further ones until the dimensions match.
+When the dimensions of the lower-dimensional array are exhausted, Dr.Jit appends further ones until the dimensions match.
 In the above example, the array is thus copied to the second dimension, with a broadcast taking place over the last and first two dimensions.